digas99/duo-explained/docs/README.md

-# Duolingo ChatGPT Documentation
+# Duo Explained Documentation

-Documentation to assist in the development of the Duolingo ChatGPT project.
+Documentation to assist in the development of the Duo Explained project.

 # Table of Contents
 1. [Project Structure](#project-structure)